Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Analytics is about reconciling opportunities.
 Many of the problems that we face are very old and have not yet been solved.
 This is especially true for Operations.
 I am convinced that there are unlimited applications for analytics within any industry or business.
 Additionally, analytics can take many forms and could improve decision making in many functions that we have already mentioned:

-- Marketing: marketing mix, brand strategy, content, CRM, positioning, and pricing
+- Marketing: marketing mix, brand strategy, content, CRM, brand positioning, and pricing
 - Business Intelligence: descriptive and prescriptive reporting
 - Finance: capital expenditure, forecasting, corporate finance
 - Sales: lead scoring, sales strategy, customer journey mapping